Harman-Singh-2003/Harman-Singh-2003/README.md

-### Hi there 👋
-# I am an Engineering Systems and Computing student at the Unversity of Guelph
+## I am an Engineering Systems and Computing student at the Unversity of Guelph

 I am currently looking for summer 2023 internships